Green Interiors Trends From Around The World

 While the type of the chosen plants varies depending on favorable conditions for growth and local availability, the main distinctions are related to the direct environment and display method in which the vegetation is set, as well as its intended purpose.
 While plants are there to offer mental wellness to some, they are essential for cooling to other or could even be meant for small scale farming.

-Here are some of the plantscaping trends that were rerepeated lately.
+Here are some of the plantscaping trends that were recurrent lately.
 Through these select examples we can note certain qualities that are common between diverse countries.

 Touches of Green